Inflection point instability in Hartmann channel flow with variable electric conductivity: Problem setting and base flow state

 \section{Problem setting and base flow state}

-We consider the wall-bounded parallel shear flow of an electrically conducting viscous fluid in a channel with non-conducting walls.
-A wall-normal magnetic field of induction $B$ is imposed (see figure \ref{fig:scheme_and_ubase}a).
+We consider the flow of an electrically conducting, incompressible, viscous Newtonian fluid in a channel with non-conducting walls.
+A wall-normal magnetic field of induction $B$ is imposed (see figure \ref{fig:scheme}).
+Streamwise, spanwise, and wall-normal coordinates are denoted by $x$, $y$, and $z$, respectively.
 The kinematic viscosity $\nu$ and the electrical conductivity $\sigma$ of the fluid may vary.
-The governing equations and boundary conditions in the non-dimensional form are
+The MHD equations in the quasistatic approximation can be written in terms of the velocity $\mathbf{u}$, pressure $p$, electric current density $\mathbf{j}$ and electric potential $\varphi$.
+Using the mean streamwise velocity $U$ and a half-width of the channel $h$ as typical velocity and length scales, and $h/U$, $B$, $\sigma_0 U B$ and $h U B$ as typical scales of time, magnetic field, electric current, and electric potential, respectively, the non-dimensional governing equations and boundary conditions are written in form